-The big debut: Predators arrive at the Conference Finals
+The big debut: Predators arrive at the conference finals

 Nashville enters with a PDO of 104.72 this postseason.
 According to Corsica.Hockey, that would be the second-highest PDO of any playoff team since 2008.
 Only the 2011 Bruins were higher at 104.73 and they went on to win the Stanley Cup.

-The Ducks, meanwhile, have struggled on the penalty kill this postseason, giving up 13 goals with the extra man -- six more than any other team.
+The Ducks, meanwhile, have struggled on the penalty kill this postseason, giving up 13 goals while shorthanded -- six more than any other team.

 Anaheim’s Ryan Getzlaf had the most even-strength points of any player in the second round with eight.
 His 1.36 points per game this postseason trail only Evgeni Malkin (1.50) for most in the NHL.